AnyChart/AnyChart-AngularJS-v1.x/README.md

         (function() {
             'use strict';

-            //Declare your own module and controller
+            // Declare your own module and controller
-            //and inject anychart-angularjs module to
+            // and inject anychart-angularjs module to
-            //start working.
+            // start working.
             angular
                     .module('MyApp', ['anychart-angularjs'])
                     .controller('MyCtrl', ['$scope', function($scope) {

-                        //In this basic case you just need to
+                        // In this basic case you just need to
-                        //provide a data to visualize.
+                        // provide the data set to visualize.
                         $scope.myData = [
                             ["Chocolate", 5],
                             ["Rhubarb compote", 2],